conwetlab/wstore/README.md

 #### Installing basic dependecies using the script

 In order to facilitate the installation of the basic dependencies the script *resolve-basic-dep.sh* has been provided.
 This script will install the needed packages for both Ubuntu/Debian and CentOS 6 systems.
-For CentOS systems this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.
+For CentOS systems, this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.

 **NOTE:** The script *resolve-basic-dep.sh* may replace some of your system packages, so if you have software with common dependencies. you may want to manually resolve WStore basic dependencies.